sei-relativity/Authentication-Devise/README.md

 # README

-After fork and clone you have to run `bundle install` before starting the server.
+After fork and clone you have to run `bundle install` then `rails db:create` before starting the server.

 Steps to setup Devise:
 Paste this in your Gimfile